acend/cilium-basics-training/content/en/docs/02/_index.md

 ```

-Alright, Cilium is up and running, lets make some tests.
+Alright, Cilium is up and running, let us make some tests.
 The `cilium` CLI allows you to run a connectivity test:

 ```bash
 cilium connectivity test